solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 ## Passive Delegation

-Any number of instances of RewardsState programs can delegate to a single VoteState program without an interactive action from the identity controlling the VoteState program or submitting votes to the program.
+Any number of instances of StakeState programs can delegate to a single VoteState program without an interactive action from the identity controlling the VoteState program or submitting votes to the program.

-The total stake allocated to a VoteState program can be calculated by the sum of all the Rewar:sState programs that have the VoteState pubkey as the `RewardsState::voter_id`.
+The total stake allocated to a VoteState program can be calculated by the sum of all the Rewar:sState programs that have the VoteState pubkey as the `StakeState::voter_id`.

 ## Future work

 Validators may want to split the stake delegated to them amongst many validator nodes since stake is used as weight in the network control and data planes.
-One way to implement this would be for the RewardsState to delegate to a pool of validators instead of a single one.
+One way to implement this would be for the StakeState to delegate to a pool of validators instead of a single one.

-Instead of a single `vote_id` and `claimed_credits` entry in the RewardsState program, the program can be initialized with a vector of tuples.
+Instead of a single `vote_id` and `claimed_credits` entry in the StakeState program, the program can be initialized with a vector of tuples.

 ```